 A third treatment, enzyme replacement therapy, can be used for children and adults with ADA-SCID.
 In enzyme replacement therapy, the missing enzyme is regularly injected into the person with SCID to boost the ADA enzyme.
 The results are temporary and do not permanently repair the immune system.
 Eventually a person with ADA-SCID will require either HSCT or gene therapy for long-term results.

 Prior to these treatments, a child with SCID will begin the treatment process by taking antibiotics, antivirals and antifungals to ward off infection.
 The child will also receive immunoglobulin therapy, or Ig, an infusion of antibodies designed to boost the child’s immune system.
 The Ig is obtained through human plasma donors.

 Most children with SCID are treated with hematopoietic stem cell transplantation, or HSCT, also known as a bone marrow transplantation.
 In this treatment, hematopoietic stem cells are taken from a donor.
 The hematopoietic stem cells that are taken from the donor are infused into a child with SCID.
 Those cells multiply over time and develop an immune system for the child.

 Gene therapy is an experimental treatment currently available for children with X-linked SCID and Artemis SCID.
 Families of children who choose this therapy must enroll in a clinical trial.

 Prior to an HSCT or gene therapy, a child may be given conditioning.
 Conditioning means that your child may receive chemotherapy and/or other drugs to prepare your child to receive the new stem cells.

-This treatment is available for children who have ADA-SCID.
-Children with ADA-SCID lack an important enzyme which helps their immune system function and ERT provides that enzyme.
+This treatment is available for children and adults who have ADA-SCID.
+Persons with ADA-SCID lack an important enzyme which helps their immune system function and ERT provides that enzyme.